Make Your Fact Sheet

 To place your reader in the proper moment in time for each item on your resume, we recommend using the verb tense that matches the date of the experience.

-Specifically, write in the past tense for past experience (e.g., "performed", "coordinated", "served") and the present tense for present experience (e.g., "perform", "coordinate", "serve").
-Avoid the present participle tense, which places an "-ing" at the end of a verb (e.g., "performing", "coordinating", "serving") and thus makes it more passive.
+Specifically, write in the past tense for past experiences (e.g., "performed", "coordinated", "served") and write in the present tense for present experiences (e.g., "perform", "coordinate", "serve").
+Avoid the present participle tense, which places an "-ing" at the end of a verb (e.g., "performing", "coordinating", "serving"), thus making it more passive and obscure.